fritzo/pomagma/doc/inference_queues.md

-# Design Doc: Theorem Queues for Phased Inference
+# Design Doc: Queues for Phased Inference

 ## Objective

-Safely parallelize inference programs without resorting to atomic operations for large data structures by separating inference into a read-only proving phase followed by a write phase, connected by theorem queues.
+Safely parallelize inference programs without resorting to atomic operations for large data structures by separating inference into a read-only proving phase followed by a write phase, connected by queues of antecedents and consequents.

 ## Background